pUrGe12/pUrGe12.github.io/content/blog/setting_up_a_network_monitor.md

 ---

 Alright, after a day of trying to fix the `netdev.c` and `ethtool.c` I ran into some struct definition errors in `ptp.c`, and at this point I realised I am basically wasting my time because there are a lot of dependencies that I will need to take care of now.
 This is too painful so I am switching to option 3 now.

+Alright so I got kernel v6.8 cloned and tried making it.
+Note that running `make` won't work because the Makefile expects to be included in the kernel build system, and is not a standalone thing.
+So, I had to run

+`make -C /lib/modules/$(uname -r)/build M=$(pwd) modules`

+The good thing is the build passed. sigh...
+If only I did this yesterday :(.

+---

+Sad stuff happened, cause turns out the patch I wanted to do is already there. haha. :(((.
+What the fuck.